Learning to Infer Generative Template Programs for Visual Concepts: Domain Details

 In this section we provide additional details on the visual domains we experiment on.
 We describe the domain-specific languages our method uses and reconstruction metrics that guide our finetuning objective~\Objective.

 For the 3D shape domain, we additionally provide details on how we produce our target dataset.
-We provide additional details concerning our procedurally generated layout domain in the supplemental material.
 While we have previously explained how we divide concepts between training and test sets for each of our domains, we have not yet mentioned how we divide training examples into a validation set.
 We find that a simple approach of taking a subset of training concepts with fixed exemplars as a `validation' set works well in practice.
 This validation set controls different early stopping components of our finetuning procedure, but otherwise these concepts are not given special treatment (i.e. they are not removed from the finetuning training set).